solaranamnesis/Das-Ausland/1881/37/4/full-text-english.md

 One may consider a specific type which belongs to the same category, a form observed by R. v.
 Drasche in globules of the Lancé meteorite.
 The globules displayed a number of battens radiating from an eccentric recumbent point at angles of approximately 45° to the edges, to which again other, shorter ones with similar angles and in larger numbers appeared attached.
 The previous battens appear largely hollow under magnification and partially suffused with a dark green, flocculent substance.
 These channeled battens can hardly be considered as coral tubes or crinoids, given their geometrical arrangement.
 Perhaps the authority of Dr. Hahn made a novel genus out of it, which mediates the transition of the animals from the – minerals.

+In cross sections the channels naturally give the impression of round openings; as even glass or gas inclusions are capable of being arranged in such a way that they could easily be considered by someone as perforations.

 ...